3. The Arrange View and Tracks

 While the Arranger Timeline Panel is the first place we see the tool palette, each timeline-based panel has its own tool palette.
 This allows us to have a different tool selected for each individual panel.

-• Pointer tool is for selecting and moving events.
-Clicking between automation points along the current curve will create a new point.
+Pointer tool is for selecting and moving objects, such as clips, audio and note events, or automation points.
+Clicking in between automation points along the current curve will create a new point.
 And double-clicking in a blank area will create a new event of the appropriate kind.
 You can switch to this tool by pressing 1, or you can temporarily use the tool by holding 1.

-• Time Selection tool is for choosing an arbitrary section of time instead of particular events.
-Otherwise it generally acts like the Pointer tool.
-You can switch to this tool by pressing 2, or you can temporarily use the tool by holding 2.
+Time Selection tool is the other primary tool, for choosing an arbitrary section of time instead of particular events.
+Often when using the Pointer tool, clicking below a header (for Arranger clips or audio events) or dragging in space where no objects are present (such as empty Arranger lanes or within note clips), the Time Selection tool is already being used.
+You can also explicitly switch to this tool by pressing 2, or you can temporarily use the tool by holding 2.

 Finally, the Pointer tool engages in smart tool switching.
 This is to say that depending on where you hover over a clip or event, different tools will become available.
 Specific information will be provided within this document, but it is worth mentioning here as your cursor will tend to shift shapes as you mouse navigate around clips.